Learz/WarOfRaekidion/README.md

 ### Installing on Linux (Debian)

-For Linux, you will have to install the following packages from the Debian sid repository:
+For Linux, you will have to install the following packages from the Debian Sid repository or the latest Ubuntu version (actually Trusty Tahr) repositories:

 	sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev

 Final words
 -----------

-We would like to thank our teacher, Louis (GitHub: [**tioui**][6]), for teaching us Eiffel and Object Oriented Programming.
+We would like to thank our teacher, Louis (GitHub: [**tioui**][7]), for teaching us Eiffel and Object Oriented Programming.
 Also, this project could not have been possible without all the team behind SDL and SDL2.